 Most tourists in Bali only ever seem to go to Kuta Beach.
 I’ve been amazed at the crowds in Kuta and equally amazed at how few crowds there have been elsewhere.
 With so many great places to see on Bali, you’d expect some people to venture off Kuta.
 Few do, which means you can explore the rest of the island in peace.
 One underappreciated place you should visit is the Jatiluwih rice terraces.

 The Jatiluwih rice terraces are located in the middle of Bali near Ganung Batukaru.
 The area is very rural with nothing but farming communities and a few high-end mountain resorts ($100 US or more a night).
 It’s rural Bali at its best.
 There are no tours, no tourist buses, not even a regular public bus.
-To get here, you hire a driver, drive here yourself, or stay at one of the nearby resorts.
+To get here, you hire a driver, drive here yourself for around 160,000 RP a day, or stay at one of the nearby resorts.

 And that inaccessibility is what keeps the crowds away.
 Most people who leave Kuta end up in Ubud or the Gili Islands—places that are easy to get to with nice, cheap tourist buses and boats.
 Jatiluwih is a lot harder to get to and requires effort to explore, so you can see these beautiful rice terraces without hordes of people crowding you or ruining the scenery.